rawebone/Wilson/docs/index.md

 # Wilson Documentation

-Wilson is a lightweight web framework designed to provide a fast, consistent and simple system for developing RESTful APIs.
+Wilson is a lightweight web framework designed to provide a fast, consistent and simple system for developing web applications.
 Its development principles are:

 * **Performance**
-  The framework does the least amount of work possible to get you from A to B and has been written to reduce the % of time consumed per request to its lowest possible level.
+  The framework does the least amount of work possible to get you from A to B and has been written to reduce the % of time consumed per request to its lowest reasonable level.

 * **Testability**
   A lot of Micro-frameworks focus more on the routing technology and not enough